mohllal/back-end-interview-topics/README.md

 - What is **Docker**?
 What is the difference between **Docker** and **VM** (Virtual Machine)?
 - What is the advantage of **Docker** over **Hypervisors**? (briefly describe What is the main difference between the approaches of *Docker* and *standard hypervisor* virtualization?)
 - What is Docker **Image** and **Container**?
+- How do Docker containers make use of kernel cgroups and namespaces?
 - What is the default Docker **network driver**, and how can we change it when running a Docker image?
 - What are the *four* different **restart policies** in Docker?
 - What is **Docker Compose**?
 What can it be used for?